Deep Radio Interferometric Imaging with POLISH: DSA-2000 and weak lensing: Methods

 In radio interferometry an idealized PSF kernel is known {\it a priori}, as it is simply the inverse Fourier transform of the sampling function, $k_{\mathrm{ideal}} = \mathcal{F}^{-1}(S)$.
 However, in practice the instrumental response will cause the PSF to deviate from the ideal model due to, e.g., calibration errors.
 We therefore want the POLISH network to learn a distribution of PSFs, rather than a single PSF kernel.
 We build this into our training set by randomly perturbing the PSF in physically motivated ways when generating training image pairs.
 In particular, for each training pair the dirty image is created by applying a kernel that has been transformed in the following way,

-These three transformations include a radial stretch, $\Lambda_1(\alpha): r\rightarrow \alpha\,r$ where the PSF shape is conserved but its size varies by tens of percent; this degradation is motivated by ionospheric effects that broaden the kernel but never shrinks it (i.e., $\alpha$ is drawn from (0,1])). $\Lambda_2(\gamma)$ warps the PSF with random distortions, characterized by a parameter $\gamma$, as seen in Fig~\ref{fig:psf-pertubation}.
-Finally, an affine transformation $\Lambda_3(\phi)$ both contorts the PSF and a shifts it with a spatial translation, similar to what occurs when a telescope is mispointed.
+These three transformations include a radial stretch, $\Lambda_1(\alpha): r\rightarrow \alpha\,r$ where the PSF shape is conserved but its size varies by tens of percent; this degradation is motivated by ionospheric effects that broaden the kernel but never shrinks it (i.e., $\alpha$ is drawn from (0,1])) \citep{ionosphere}. $\Lambda_2(\gamma)$ warps the PSF with random distortions \citep{psf-distort}, characterized by a parameter $\gamma$, as seen in Fig~\ref{fig:psf-pertubation}.
+Finally, an affine transformation\footnote{https://mathworld.wolfram.com/AffineTransformation.html} $\Lambda_3(\phi)$ both contorts the PSF and a shifts it with a spatial translation, similar to what occurs when a telescope is mispointed.